UCSBarchlab/PyRTL/README.md

 [![Build Status](https://magnum.travis-ci.com/UCSBarchlab/PyRTL.svg?token=XAZcwAigXaYVLzkPHGNx)](https://magnum.travis-ci.com/UCSBarchlab/PyRTL)

-A collection of classes providing simple RTL specification, simulation, tracing, and testing suitable for teaching and research.
+PyRTL provides a collection of classes for pythonic RTL specification, simulation, tracing, and testing suitable for teaching and research.
 Simplicity, usability, clarity, and extendibility rather than performance or optimization is the overarching goal.

 In the package you should find the following files and Directories